HL7/VhDir/pages/_includes/vhdir-organization-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. At least one identifier in `Organization.identifier`
-    -   NPI preferred
-    -   Tax id is allowed
-    -   Local id is allowed in addition to 'authoritative' identifier
-1. One boolean value in `Organization.active`
+1. A boolean value in `organization.active`
-1. At least one name in `Organization.name`
+1. A name in `organization.name`
-1. At least one  contact in `Organization.telecom`
-1. At least one address in `Organization.address`
-1. At least one endpoint in `Organization.endpoint`
+1. A type in `organization.type`
+1. For each alias, a name in `organization.alias.name`